 NO RETROACTIVE CREDIT WILL BE GIVEN.

-- Medical Spanish Electives, prepares medical students to communicate effectively with patients with limited English proficiency.
+- Basic Spanish Electives, prepares medical students to communicate effectively with patients with limited English proficiency.

 - Consortium for Culture and Medicine courses (CCM), which are offered in conjunction with Syracuse University and LeMoyne College.
 Courses cover topics such as bioethics; the economic and legal aspects of health care; literature and death; disability and identity, and much more.